 Industrial and construction NPDES-permitted stormwater discharges were determined to be potential sources of ammonia, nitrate, and orthophosphate loading to receiving waters in the Pajaro River Basin.

-WLA Translation
+Waste Load Allocation Translation

-This Pajaro River Basin Nutrients TMDL assigns waste load allocations (WLAs) as concentration-based, single sample limits to construction stormwater dischargers for ammonia, nitrate, total nitrogen, and orthophosphate, to be met in the receiving waters.
+This Pajaro River Basin Nutrients TMDL assigns waste load allocations as concentration-based, single sample limits to construction stormwater dischargers for ammonia, nitrate, total nitrogen, and orthophosphate, to be met in the receiving waters.
 Therefore, dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL, if they identify sources of these pollutants on their site through the required pollutant source assessment.
-The WLA for un-ionized ammonia is applied to all streams within the Pajaro River Basin, while WLAs for nitrate, total nitrogen, and orthophosphate are specific to individual water bodies in the basin.
-The WLAs are translated from single sample limits to NALs, as shown in Tables 15 through 24 below.
+The waste load allocation for un-ionized ammonia is applied to all streams within the Pajaro River Basin, while waste load allocations for nitrate, total nitrogen, and orthophosphate are specific to individual water bodies in the basin.
+The waste load allocations are translated from single sample limits to numeric action levels, as shown in Tables 15 through 24 below.

-Table 15 – All Streams in Pajaro River Basin – Un-Ionized Ammonia WLA Translation
+Table 15 – All Streams in Pajaro River Basin – Un-Ionized Ammonia Waste Load Allocation Translation